JamboBuenna/nbs-assessment/README.md

 * Use IAC to spool up an environment
 * Implement a CI/CD scripts.

+## Swagger docs
+Swagger documentation can be found at /docs

 ## Testing

-* I used this opportunity to learn a little bit about the Mocha framework, I think that there are a number
+* I used this opportunity to learn a bit about the Mocha framework, I think that there are a number of places where I could implement things significantly better.
+I plan to go back & look at this on a weekend where I have more than a few hours spare.